When it comes to ELD manufacturers, there are well over 100 companies that are offering several devices that you can choose from.

 How to Know if a Device is FMCSA-Compliant

-FMSCA does not endorse any particular ELD provider or ELD device, and any device that is found to not match their specifications will be removed from their list.
+FMSCA does not endorse any particular ELD provider or ELD device, and any device that is found wanting will be removed from their eld manufacturers list.

 Which ELD Providers are FMCSA-Compliant?

 When you’re ready to get your fleet fitted with ELD devices so you can continue to be FMCSA-compliant, then you can get started with any one of the ELD providers on our list.